jibjab1337/gps_guided_autonomous_vehicle/README.md

 Version 1 - Added functionality through text menu to allow multiple destinations (up to 4) Text menu is through Serial monitor which on the vehicle goes to Serial port 2 through the HM-10 Bluetooth module

+Note: The turns must be calibrated by changing the inputs into the delay() functions of the movements.
+This is up to your own discretion depending on your environment and wheels

 Libraries used:
 TinyGPS++